Re-BlueBirdMC/.github/profile/README.md

 # Re-BlueBirdMC

 Re-BlueBirdMC is the original software called BlueBirdMC.
-Any software that has "bird" in it is improsating us
+Any software that has "bird" in it is impersonating us

 It was originally made in JS, but since JS didn't provide what we needed, we switched to Swift since it is easy to use